vobst/linpmem-cli/README.md

 ```
 cargo build --release
 ```
-This will generate a static binary located at `target/x86_64-unknown-linux-musl/release/pmem`.
+This will generate two static binaries located at `target/x86_64-unknown-linux-musl/release/`:
+- `pmem`: The fully-featured command-line client.
+- `loader`: A smaller program that is containing only the module loader and unloader.

 ## Installation